ZainMirza-2004/E-commerce-recommendation-system/README.md

 # 🛒 Vector-Based Recommendation System

-Welcome to the **Vector-Based Recommendation System**!
 This project analyzes customer purchase history to generate personalized product recommendations.
 By calculating the similarity between items using **cosine similarity** and **vector angles**, it suggests relevant products to enhance the shopping experience.

 ## 🚀 How It Works